sunarya-thito/shadcn_flutter/README.md

 # shadcn_flutter
 A set of widgets and utilities for building applications in flutter.
 Optimized for web applications.
-This is a port of the shadcn package to flutter.
+This is a port of the shadcn UI package to flutter.

 Widget Catalog: [shadcn_flutter](https://sunarya-thito.github.io/shadcn_flutter/)